-The Fitness Center, across from the ARC, offers membership based access to exercise equipment and special programs relating to health and fitness.
-Hours of operation and membership information, including fees, are available from the Recreational Sports office.
-The University offers a membership to the Campus Fitness Center at no cost to staff.
-To join for free and begin using the Fitness Center, an employee can do so by either visiting the Fitness Center front desk with their Valpo ID card and sign up as a new member, or register online at Self Service Waiver & Payment - Campus Recreation & Well-Being.
+The Fitness Center offers membership-based access to exercise equipment and special programs relating to health and fitness.
+Hours of operation and membership information, including fees, are available from the recreational sports office.
+The University offers a membership to the Fitness Center at no cost to staff.
+To join for free and begin using the Fitness Center, an employee can do so by either visiting the Fitness Center front desk with their OneCard and sign up as a new member, or by registering online at valpo.edu/rec-well/self-service-waiver-payment.